Bond traders see more turbulence ahead for U.S. interest rates

 While the U.S. economy is far from robust, there is some evidence it might not require exceptional low interest rates from the Fed.

-However, if the FOMC refrains from signaling it is moving closer to interest-rate increases, the bond market could rally and push volatility back toward historical lows, analysts said.
+However, if the FOMC refrains from signalling it is moving closer to interest-rate increases, the bond market could rally and push volatility back toward historical lows, analysts said.
+(Reporting by Richard Leong; Editing by Diane Craft)